SSO the Hard Way: Deploying Keycloak on Bare-Metal Kubernetes

 topology id 5

+This rebalance occurs for each cache (sessions, work, authenticationSessions, clientSessions, etc.) as the second pod joins.
 Once complete, both nodes share distributed session state.
 A user authenticated through pod-0 can have their request served by pod-1 without being prompted to log in again.

 Security Posture